NoYFiKs/RobloxTools/README.md

 ## ✨ Features (English)

 * **🔄 Smart Auto-Restart:** Automatically detects game crashes, frozen windows (Not Responding), or excessive RAM usage and immediately restarts the specific account.
 * **👥 Multi-Account Manager:** Built-in secure browser (WebView2) for 1-click logins, or manual Cookie injection.
-Manage multiple accounts simultaneously (requires a multi-instance patch like *Bloxstrap*).
+Manage multiple accounts simultaneously.
 * **👻 Ghost Mode:** Completely hides active Roblox windows from your desktop and taskbar to save resources and keep your workspace clean.
 * **⏱️ Advanced Timers:** Set custom intervals for health checks, launch delays, scheduled force-restarts for each window, or complete farm shutdowns after X minutes.
 * **🔔 Real-Time Notifications:** Receive live status reports, restart alerts, and crash screenshots directly to your **Discord Webhook** or **Telegram Bot**.